 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-LIXIL Occupational Health and Safety Principles (A new page will open) PDF:49KB >
+LIXIL Occupational Health and Safety Principles (A new page will open) PDF: 49KB >

-In FYE2022, we renewed our safety management structure in order to strengthen governance relating to occupational safety.
-In addition to our ongoing initiatives, from FYE2023 onward, we have started conducting company-wide management reviews by the officer in charge of occupational safety and audits by our headquarters Safety Management Department twice a year.
-The officer in charge of occupational safety also announces medium-term and fiscal year occupational safety targets, and each function in the technology businesses determines and implements targets and action plans that align with the broader company-wide objectives.
-The officer in charge of occupational safety reports to the Board of Directors at least once a year on progress toward targets, audit results, and other key updates relating to occupational safety risk.
-We also seek to make continuous improvements by holding Health and Safety Committee meetings for each business base where the company and employees come together to share and discuss occupational health and safety issues.
+Under our system of overseeing the implementation of our occupational health and safety management system, we conduct company-wide management reviews by the officer in charge of occupational safety and audits by our headquarters Safety Management Department twice a year.
+The officer also announces medium-term and fiscal year occupational safety objectives, and each function in the technology businesses determines and implements targets and action plans that align with the broader company-wide objectives.
+The officer reports to the Board of Directors at least once a year on progress toward these targets and action plans, audit results, and other key updates related to occupational safety risk, and in turn receives advice and instructions from board members.

-Furthermore, we hold meetings with LIXIL International safety managers to exchange information on safety activities being conducted at each base.
+We also conduct management reviews of each technology business, while each function provides monthly reports of their activities to management, to ensure instructions are implemented for continuous improvement.
+Furthermore, we hold meetings with LIXIL International safety managers to exchange information on safety activities being conducted at each site.

-FYE2020 | FYE2021 | FYE2022 | FYE2023 | |
+FYE2021 | FYE2022 | FYE2023 | FYE2024 | |

 ---|---|---|---|---|

-Directly and indirectly employed staff | 0 | 0 | 0.007 | 0.007 |
+Directly and indirectly employed staff | 0 | 0.007 | 0.007 | 0.029 |

 Contractors | 0 | 0 | 0 | 0 |